rancher/elemental-toolkit/docs/dev.md

 - `packages`: contain packages definition for luet
 - `iso`: yaml spec files for development iso generation
-- `values`: interpolation files, needed only for multi-arch build
+- `values`: interpolation files, needed only for multi-arch and flavor-specific build
 - `assets`: static files needed by the iso generation process
+- `packer`: Packer templates
+- `tests`: cOS test suites

 ## Forking and test on your own